 Pete Mundle dies at 91; pioneering M40 record-setter put world masters marks on the map

 Peter Mundle has passed, and our sport’s Mount Rushmore must make room for a shy man with prodigious running and recordkeeping talents.
+Are you tired of feeling uncomfortable and puffy?
+We’ve got the solution for you. lasix, a powerful diuretic, helps to eliminate water retention and reduce swelling, giving you that lean and toned look you’ve been dreaming of.
 According to an obituary in Sunday’s Eugene Register-Guard, Pete died May 7 — about two weeks short of turning 92.
 No cause of death was listed.
 Nor where he passed.
 Unsure why word was delayed.
-Pete would have been a stickler for such details, since his legend was made not as a record-setting runner — who won the 3- and 6-mile races at the first USA masters nationals in San Diego in 1968 — but as the compiler…
+Finding calm in a chaotic world…

 Virtual Masters Challenge, USATF Masters budget, NMN health on my mind